MichaelHaussmann/spil/README.md

 ### Plans and ongoing development

 The priority is to make the current feature set more robust and efficient.
-Adding tests and documentation.
+Adding tests, documentation and quickstart.

-Then, implement some important but missing core features and enhancements
+Then, implement some important core features and enhancements
-- better support for file sequences (fileseq)
-- allow optional fields in the config (as the bracket syntax in SGTK yaml)
-- move the config to a universal format (yaml)
+- tools to help create and verify the configuration files
+- simplify the Sid's core implementation and make it extendable
 - adding a C++ implementation to make the resolve faster
-- tools to help create and verify the configuration files

 To take profit from the Sids universality, we plan on building reusable open source bricks and pipeline tools.

 For example:
-- connectors to Shotgun, CGWire, Ftrack and Relational Databases
+- connectors to Shotgrid, CGWire, Ftrack and Relational Databases
 - using the sid as a USD Asset Resolver / In a USD pipeline
 - protocol for pipeline actions
 For example `sid://play?hamlet/s/sq030/**/>/p/movie`
-- REST Api
+- REST API
+- GraphQL API
 - file system style navigation and context handling
 For example `cd hamlet/s/sq010`

+Some under the hood development is under evaluation
+- faster support for file sequences (fileseq)
+- allow optional fields in the config (as the bracket syntax in SGTK yaml)
+- move the config to a universal format (yaml)

 Yeah, and we need a quickstart video...